datawire/ambassador-docs/docs/emissary/pre-release/howtos/consul.md

 $productName$ can also use certificates stored in Consul to originate TLS-encrypted connections from $productName$ to the Consul service mesh.
-This requires the use of the Ambassador "Consul Connector".
+This requires the use of the Ambassador *Consul Connector*.
 The following steps assume you've already set up Consul for service discovery, as detailed above.